Topology of $3$-manifolds with uniformly positive scalar curvature: Classification of -manifold with mixed boundary

 Since $\pi_1(\hat{M})$ is finite, the universal cover of $\hat{M}$ is compact.
 The Poincar\'e conjecture (see \cite{BBBMP} ,\cite{MT} and \cite{cao-zhu}) shows that the universal cover is homeomorphic to $\s^3$.
 Namely, $\hat{M}$ is a spherical $3$-manifold.
 Thus, $\i M$ is a spherical $3$-manifold with finitely many punctures. \end{proof}

 Theorem \ref{C} shows that a complete orientable $3$-manifold with uniformly positive scalar curvature has a prime decomposition.
 We now use Theorem \ref{classify} to complete the proof of Theorem \ref{A}.
-It is sufficient to show that each prime factor in the decomposition is a spherical $3$-manifold or $\mathbb{S}^1\times \mathbb{S}^1$. \begin{proof} Let $(M, g)$ be a complete orientable $3$-manifold with scalar curvature $\kappa\geq 1$.
+It is sufficient to show that each prime factor in the decomposition is a spherical $3$-manifold or $\mathbb{S}^1\times \mathbb{S}^2$. \begin{proof} (The proof of Theorem \ref{A}) Let $(M, g)$ be a complete connected orientable $3$-manifold with scalar curvature $\kappa\geq 1$.
 From Theorem \ref{C}, $M$ is homeomorphic to a (possibly) infinite connected sum of closed $3$-manifolds, $\{\hat{M}_l\}_{l}$, where $\hat{M}_l$ is a closed and prime $3$-manifold.
+For each $l$, we can decompose $M$ in the following way: where $M'_l$ is a non-compact $3$-manifold.